feast-dev/feast/docs/reference/feature-servers/registry-server.md

 There is a CLI command that starts the Registry server: `feast serve_registry`.
 By default, remote Registry Server uses port 6570, the port can be overridden with a `--port` flag.
 To start the Registry Server in TLS mode, you need to provide the private and public keys using the `--key` and `--cert` arguments.
+More info about TLS mode can be found in [feast-client-connecting-to-remote-registry-sever-started-in-tls-mode](../../how-to-guides/starting-feast-servers-tls-mode.md#starting-feast-registry-server-in-tls-mode)

 ## How to configure the client